yahyaelarousy/yahyaelarousy/README.md

 <h3>Languages and Tools:</h3>

 👨‍💻 Passionate about coding, I have experience in creating innovative software solutions.
-My expertise spans across various technologies including JavaScript, Python, Java, and C.
+My expertise spans across various technologies including, Java, and C.

 💡 Always eager to learn, I stay up to date with emerging technologies and trends in the tech world.
 I believe that innovation is the key to solving today’s complex challenges.